-The Capitol Hill Program meets the unique needs of youth who require more intensive services than a family setting may provide and less than what intensive live-in treatment offers.
+The Capitol Hill Program meets the unique needs of children who require more intensive services than a family setting may provide and less than what intensive live-in treatment offers.

-The focus of this therapeutic group care program is to transition children ages 6-12 to a family setting, such as back with parents, kinship, or foster care.
-Each child’s discharge planning begins upon admission to the program and discharge is planned 2-6 months from the admission date.
+The focus of this therapeutic group care program is to transition children ages 6-12 back to a family setting, such as back with parents, kinship, or foster care.
+Each child’s discharge planning begins upon admission to the program and discharge is planned 6-9 months from the admission date.

 Capitol Hill Provides: